 When you have the likes of Jack Conte from Pomplamoose saying things like YouTube used to be a great platform, but now it’s time for artists to move onto Kickstarter, it can’t help but stir up the notion that technological determinism is involved in a musician’s ultimate success.

-In my opinion, that’s a bit of a slippery slope, because it basically means that marketers have to be using the right technology to make a music release a success, regardless of other factors like the quality of the product, the genre of the music, the musicians involved with the project, the popularity of the artist or the band, journalistic coverage or media attention, and so on.
+In my opinion, that’s a bit of a slippery slope, because it basically means that marketers must be using the right technology to make a music release a success, regardless of other factors like the quality of the product, the genre of the music, the musicians involved with the project, the popularity of the artist or the band, journalistic coverage or media attention, and so on.

 There is certainly something to be said for being on the right platform.
 For example, marketing one’s music on Myspace today would mostly be an uphill battle, especially compared to its hay day.
 This isn’t to say that there aren’t any opportunities to be had on Myspace, but you could probably still get more attention for your music on Facebook (even with its pay-for-exposure model) than Myspace these days.